jwoudenberg/elm-pair/elm-pair.com/content/install/index.md

 template = "page.html"
 +++

-Elm-pair is free for non-commercial usage.
-If you'd like to use Elm-pair in commercial projects you can [buy a license](/commercial-license).

 ### Visual Studio Code

 Elm-pair is available as an extension for Visual Studio Code.
 You can [install Elm-pair from the Visual Studio Code marketplace](/install/vscode-marketplace).